MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/manage-microsoft-365-apps-updates-configuration-manager.md

 - Microsoft 365 Apps for enterprise, Microsoft 365 Apps for business, the subscription version of the Project desktop app, or the subscription version of the Visio desktop app.

-- Supported channel version for Office.
+- Supported update channel version for Office.
 For more details, see [Release information for updates to Microsoft 365 Apps](https://docs.microsoft.com/officeupdates/release-notes-microsoft365-apps)

 - Windows Server Update Services (WSUS) 4.0